 Leconfield– 439 Main Road McLaren Vale.
-They serve up delicious platters for $38.
-You can choose from the Ploughman’s or Wine Tasters platters.
+All platters at this sweeping vineyard are $38.
+Choose from the Ploughman’s or Wine Tasters platters.
 If we had to pick a fave it’d have to be the Ploughmans crammed with paté, vintage cheddar, Beerenberg pickled onions, pickled cucumbers, olives, Moroccan jam, mixed fresh greens with fresh tomatoes, olive oil, candied balsamic vinegar, dukkah and lavosh.
 Holy yum!
 These are available daily 11am – 3pm.

 Wirra Wirra– Corner Strout and McMurtrie Roads, McLaren Vale.
-The beautifully picturesque grounds offer the perfect lush lawns to throw down a picnic rug and enjoy one of their platters full of local cheese.
+The picturesque cellar door and lush lawns of Wirra Wirra crave for you to throw down a picnic rug.
+Better yet, enjoy one of their platters full of local cheese.
 There’s also Harry’s Deli, a relaxed providore-style café boasting a menu full of South Australian regional produce.
 The menu focuses on seasonal local produce and offers things like toasted paninis (matched with wine, of course), salads, their famous Son of Trott Pie and an epic selection of platters.

 Full Lunches, Restaurant Dining and Three Course Meals